Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-nav-and-header-1.md

 export default LandingHeader;

 ```

-🌞In this div have a v-if statement that accepts text to be displayed
+🌞 This is a `div` with a custom style to allow the image to sit in the background of the component.
+Tailwind CSS has directive and plugins for this sort of thing, however I left this out and went the vanilla route.
+Do not be scared to code!

-🌞 There is also a computed style prop that accepts an image url that will display a picture in the background based on the image URL.
+🌞 Then we have Vanilla CSS styles for this component as you are unable to replicate this in TailwindCSS.

-🌞Then we have Vanilla CSS styles for this component as you are unable to replicate this in TailwindCSS.
+🌞  Lastly, we have two props for the image URL and whatever text you want to put in the H1.